Christchurch Seagull Pit: History

 Prior to the earthquake, the site was occupied by the PricewaterhouseCoopers building.
 The 21-storey mixed-use commercial and retail building was constructed in 1990, and included an underground car park with 158 spaces.
-During the earthquakes the building sustained significant structural damage, and it was deemed uneconomic to repair in October 2011.
+During the earthquakes the building sustained significant structural damage, and it was deemed too expensive to repair in October 2011.
 The owners were Kiwi Property Group Ltd, which also operates Northlands Shopping Centre.
 The group received an insurance payout.
 Demolition began in March 2012 using the "cut-and-crane" method.

 After demolition, the site remained abandoned, and the former underground car park—now open to the weather—began to fill with water.
 In 2017 the Christchurch City Council designated the site as one of the so-called "Dirty 30"—a list of damaged and derelict sites that were deemed to be holding back the regeneration of the central city.
 By 2019 ownership had partially transferred to the Carter Group, prompting local developers to nickname it one of "Philip Carter's swimming pools".
 The Carter Group co-owned the site with the Roman Catholic Diocese of Christchurch who intended to construct the new Christchurch Catholic Cathedral on the site.
 In April 2024, it was announced that the cathedral plan had been abandoned, and the diocese would sell their share of the land.

 In 2022, the Council introduced a "vacant lot differential" rate, targeted at owners of vacant or abandoned land in the central city.
-The differential increased rates 4.5x over the standard rate, and was intended to encourage property owners to develop the "eyesore" locations.
+The differential increased rates 4.5× over the standard rate, and was intended to encourage property owners to develop the "eyesore" locations.
 Carter Group opposed the differential, describing it as "illegal".
 While the original intent was that the rate would be applied to the Armagh Street site, the abandoned and flooded basement was still technically deemed to be a building, and therefore the site was not subject to the differential rate.